The Washington State University Lind Dryland Research Station was created on April 1, 1915.

 C.I.
-Seely, acting superintendent continued through April of 1936
+Seely was named acting superintendent, which continued through April of 1936.

 Fire on February 10 destroyed the office building.
 The Washington State Legislature was in session and they appropriated $46,000 to construct a new office with an attached greenhouse.

 Adams County Commissioners deeded 2 acres to WSU at the Lind Dryland Research Station.

 Walter L. Nelson was named superintendent.

 February of 1952 Dick ‘Masami’ Nagamitsu began working at the Lind Dryland Research Station.

 A cross of Burt and Itana and originated (born) in the greenhouse during the winter of 1952-1953.
 Selections from this cross are now known as Wanser and McCall.
 In the fall of 1955 the station grew about 10,000 plants.
 That winter was a winter dreaded by the growers and only 500 of those plants survived.
 In 1957-1958 the crosses were selected for baking quality.
 The crosses were turned over to the Washington Crop Improvement Association for distribution to the farmers to produce seed wheat in 1966.